Inflammatory Bowel Disease

 Although it can be challenging and difficult to deal with the symptoms of IBD, many people with IBD find that they're able to feel well and have few symptoms for long periods of time.
 Talk to your doctor about ways that you can feel better during the times you have flares.
 If you feel sad or anxious about your symptoms, it may also help to talk to a therapist or other mental health professional.

 If you don't get medical treatment, IBD can put a serious cramp in your daily life.
 The good news?
-Getting treatment for IBD, managing your symptoms, and keeping a positive attitude can help get you back on the fast track./p>
+Getting treatment for IBD, managing your symptoms, and keeping a positive attitude can help get you back on track.

 Note: All information on TeensHealth® is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.